Paper and Paperboard: The Basics of Food Additive Regulations

 This statutory standard is implemented as a good manufacturing practice (GMP) requirement under Section 174.5 ("General provisions applicable to indirect food additives"), which states that "[a]ny substance used as a component of articles that contact food shall be of a purity suitable for its intended use."
 The regulation restates a well-established FDA requirement that any material that is not of suitable purity is unacceptable for use in contact with food, even if the material otherwise has a suitable regulatory status.

 Thus, an explicit listing in a Part 176 regulation, the existence of a prior sanction, or determination that a compound is GRAS, does not satisfy all of the requirements under the Act.
-To comply fully with the Act, the substance must be of a suitable purity for its intended use.
+To comply fully with the Act, the substance must be of suitable purity for its intended use.

 Well, it's time to call the plant manager back at the paper mill, but this time, hopefully with more answers than questions.

-1 The Food and Drug Administration Modernization Act of 1997 amended the Act to provide for the submission of notifications for food-contact substances in lieu of food additive petitions.
+The Food and Drug Administration Modernization Act of 1997 amended the Act to provide for the submission of notifications for food-contact substances in lieu of food additive petitions.
 Under this program, a manufacturer or supplier of a food-contact substance may submit a notification to FDA regarding its identity and use, along with information supporting the conclusion that the substance is safe for the intended use.
-If FDA does not object in writing to the notification within 120 days from its receipt, the submitter may market the product.
+If FDA does not object in writing to the notification within 120 days of its receipt, the submitter may market the product.
 Unlike food additive regulations, the notifications may be relied upon only by the submitter and its customers.
 FDA began formally implementing the program at the beginning of 2000.

-2 Under the Act, statutory exemptions are provided for substances that are GRAS or are the subject of a sanction or approval issued prior to the enactment of the Food Additives Amendment of 1958.
+Under the Act, statutory exemptions are provided for substances that are GRAS or are the subject of a sanction or approval issued prior to the enactment of the Food Additives Amendment of 1958.
 GRAS substances are those which have been found by experts in the scientific community to be safe for an intended use based on scientific studies or a long history of safe use in food.
-So-called prior sanctioned substances are those substances which FDA or the U.S. Department of Agriculture sanctioned for use in or with food prior to enactment of the Food Additives Amendment in 1958.
+So-called prior sanctioned substances are those substances that FDA or the U.S. Department of Agriculture sanctioned for use in or with food prior to the enactment of the Food Additives Amendment in 1958.